ex-offenders/Cloud-Agnostic-Startup-Platform/docs/keycloak.md

 ## DNS changes

 Now let's create a DNS entry to expose keycloak via ingressgateway.
+Please note that, ideally we do not want to expose our keycload deployment to the outside world.

 Determine the ingressgateway public IP address.